SethMcGuire/i2tor/README.md

 `i2tor desktop` is an alias for the same native desktop app path.

-`i2tor webui` keeps the older browser-based control surface available as a fallback.

 ## AppImage

 For the Linux-first product path, this repository now targets AppImage as the primary desktop package.
 The AppImage bundles: